 3. Market Cipher

 What it is: Market Cipher is a popular momentum-focused indicator suite originally designed for crypto traders but now used across asset classes.
-It uses a combination of wave analysis and momentum oscillators.
+It uses a combination of wave theory and momentum oscillators.

 Best for: Crypto traders and swing traders focused on momentum divergences.